wsjeon92/morld/README.md

 #### Set the hyperparameters
 At ```mol_dqn/configs/``` directory, there are json files for the hyperparameters.
-You can change thoes hyperparameters as your desire.
+You can change those hyperparameters as your desire.

 #### Optimization of binding affinity
 <pre><code>python optimize_BE.py --model_dir=${OUTPUT_DIR} --start_molecule=${INIT_MOL} --hparams="./configs/bootstrap_dqn_step1.json"</code></pre>